 Tours To the High Dam in Aswan:

-The High Dam is one of the most famous landmarks in Egypt.
+The Dam is one of the most famous landmarks in Egypt.
 It was built across the Nile to create Lake Nasser, which provides water for irrigation, flood control and hydroelectric power generation.
 The dam was constructed between 1960 and 1970, during the reign of President Gamal Abdel Nasser.

 Visitors can take a tour of the dam, which includes a visit to Lake Nasser and Aswan city.
 There are also many other attractions in Aswan that visitors can enjoy during their stay in this city.